 Working out isn’t (or at least shouldn’t be) easy… that’s why it’s called work, after all.
 We all have the best intentions to hit the gym, but there are times when things — work, happy hours, or the sheer physical inability of getting out of PJs — get in the way.
 So to prepare us for those inevitable sluggish days, we chatted with seven fitness experts to find out how to stay motivated to move.

 1. Choose an activity that requires an appointment.
 While doing a seven-minute workout at home may seem like a great option for busy gals, Lisa Corsello, founder of group-fitness studio Burn, advises us to “choose something that requires an appointment, like a group fitness class, and treat it like you would any other commitment.”
-Having something to write down in your planner or add to your Google Cal will help you stay accountable in the New Year.
+Having something to write down in your planner or add to your Google Cal will help you stay accountable.